josefarias/hotwire_combobox/README.md

 ### Configuring CSS

-This library comes with optional default styles.
+This library comes with customizable default styles.
 Follow the instructions below to include them in your app.

 Read the [docs section](#Docs) for instructions on styling the combobox yourself.